SuvraneelSaha/SuvraneelSaha/README.md

 Tech Enthusiast , AI/ML, Web Dev , Open Source Guy
 --------------------------------------------------

 After wasting about 3 years of college life .
 PS which I don't regret .
 I ended up coding a little bit and it kinda struck on to me like a song that you cant forget .
 The logics kind of made sense the syntax all made sense for the very first time .
-And I'm here going through the Never Ending Song in my Head .
+And I'm here playing through the Never Ending Song in my Head .

 * 🌍  I'm based in Calcutta
 * ✉️  You can contact me at [suvroneel2001@gmail.com](mailto:suvroneel2001@gmail.com)